This post may contain affiliate links. Please see my disclosure policy for details.

 Once the tide is out, the seas make way for a gorgeous sandy beach to relax on if it’s a sunny day.
 You’ll almost forget you’re in England if the weather is fine.

 As well as the golden sands, there is also a whole waterbed to explore by the cliffs where you can go rock pooling.

 When I was a kid, rock pooling was one of my favourite things to do.
 You could always count on spotting some limpets, snails or a crab or two trying to camouflage into the rocks.
 I’ve even seen a starfish in the waters.

-Just be careful and watch the tide as you’re out here.
-You don’t want to stuck!
+Just be careful and watch the tide as you’re out there.
+You don’t want to get stuck!